Parmo

 Parmo, or Teesside Parmesan, is a dish originating in Middlesbrough, England, and a popular item of take-away food in the Teesside area as well as Northern England.
 It consists of a breaded cutlet of chicken or pork topped with a white béchamel sauce and cheese, usually cheddar.

-The name is a reference to the American dish chicken parmesan, which is made with tomato sauce and mozzarella, which is itself a derivation of the Italian melanzane alla parmigiana.
+The name was originally Escalope Parmesan, made with tomato sauce and mozzarella, which is itself a derivation of the Italian melanzane alla parmigiana.

 In an April 2019 survey, parmo ranked 20th in Britain's Top 20 Favourite Takeaways.

 History

 Origins

-Parmo was created by Nicos Harris, a Greek American navy chef.
+The origins of the Teesside Parmo are disputed however most credit Nicos Harris, a Greek American navy chef.
 He was wounded off the coast of France, and brought to the United Kingdom to be treated at what is now James Cook University Hospital, Middlesbrough.
-He stayed in Middlesbrough and opened a restaurant, The American Grill, on Linthorpe Road, where he created the parmo in 1958.
+He stayed in Middlesbrough and opened a restaurant, The American Grill, on Linthorpe Road, where he created the parmo in 1958, which was originally called an Escalope Parmesan.
 His son-in-law, Caramello, still lived in Teesside as of 2007, continuing the family tradition.

+Other theories credit Marcellino Dinello, an Italian who moved to Teesside with his wife in the 1960s to open the famous Europa restaurant in Teesside.